GfSE/SAF-Specification/stakeholders.md

 ## Concern
 * What are the scenarios a system function is utilized in?
 * What is the necessary response time for an interface or a service?
-* How is the system being utilized and interacting with other external systems to satisfy user needs?
+* How is the system being used or utilized and interacting with other external systems to satisfy user needs?
-* How will the system be used or utilized to satisfy the user needs?
-* What are necessary inputs for operating the SOI expected to be provided by other external entity(s)?
+* What are necessary inputs for operating the SOI expected to be provided by other External Entity(s)?
 * How does a system function interact with its environment?
 # Project Manager
 Definition - Project Manager: The responsibility of the Project Manager is to make the right resources with the right skills available in time to get the identified work done.